 We are Redundancy Solicitors advising on this tricky subject.
 Employers often get the redundancy process wrong, exposing themselves to unnecessary claims.
-We will work with you with a view to achieving a good result for you.
+We will work with you with a view to achieving a good result for you (see When Employers Get Redundancy Wrong).
 Call today for a free initial chat with an Employment Solicitor on 0207 118 0950.
 See our Redundancy Calculator.

 What is Redundancy?